Upcoming Events:

 Sustainability: Reduce carbon footprint by designing an eco-friendly building.

-Ownership: Cooperative ownership, based on leased land from Providence Village.
-Housing Charges to be determined.
+Ownership: Cooperative ownership of the buildings, on land leased from Providence Village.
+Housing charges to be determined.

 KCH Mission Statement: